rolandtoth/FrontEndEditLightbox/README.md

 ## Troubleshooting

-- Edit links don't appear: ensure you are logged in
+- Edit links don't appear: ensure you are logged in and pages are editable with your role
-- Make sure the option "wirePath" points to a valid root.
-If your site is in a subdirectory, adjust it accordingly (eg. wirePath: '/path/wire/').
-- Edit links inherit formatting from the site's CSS: manually override these in your site's CSS.
+- Edit links inherit formatting from the site's CSS: manually override these in your site's CSS

 Forum: [https://processwire.com/talk/topic/10452-frontend-lightbox-admin-editor-simple/](https://processwire.com/talk/topic/10452-frontend-lightbox-admin-editor-simple/)

 ## License

 Licensed under the MIT license.
-See the LICENSE file for de
+See the LICENSE file for details.